Predicting liquid properties and behavior via droplet pinch-off and machine learning: Background

 For over a century, the break-up of liquid jets and filaments has been at the forefront of fluid mechanics, given its relevance to a myriad of processes ranging from lava ejection and fragmentation to inkjet printing \cite{castrejon2012breakup, basaran2013nonstandard}.
 This phenomenon, while seemingly simple, involves complex dynamics where a liquid thins, or necks, rapidly until pinch-off, evolving through dramatic interfacial changes, all within a few microseconds \cite{basaran2002small}.
 Indeed, the point of break-up is a finite-time singularity and its description requires both scaling arguments and high-resolution experiments and modelling to resolve features that arise in its vicinity.
-A comprehensive theoretical framework has classified the routes to break-up into various canonical regimes depending on the relative importance of inertia, capillarity, and viscosity \cite{basaran2002small}.In the inviscid regime, where inertia balances surface tension, the thinning of a liquid neck follows the power law $h_{\text{min}} \sim (t_b - t)^{2/3}$, where $h_{\text{min}}$ is the minimum neck radius, $t_b$ is the break-up time and $t$ is time.
-Interestingly, liquid break-up under this regime shows self-similarity where, regardless of the flow conditions, the liquid interface near pinch-off converges toward a unique shape, offering a powerful criterion for identifying inviscid liquids\cite{day1998self, castrejon2012self}.This regime is often observed in low–viscosity fluids such as water or ethanol, when surrounded by a negligible ambient environment\cite{keller1983surface,chen2002computational}.
+A comprehensive theoretical framework has classified the routes to break-up into various canonical regimes depending on the relative importance of inertia, capillarity, and viscosity \cite{basaran2002small}.
+In the inviscid regime, where inertia balances surface tension, the thinning of a liquid neck follows the power law $h_{\text{min}} \sim (t_b - t)^{2/3}$, where $h_{\text{min}}$ is the minimum neck radius, $t_b$ is the break-up time and $t$ is time.
+Interestingly, liquid break-up under this regime shows self-similarity where, regardless of the flow conditions, the liquid interface near pinch-off converges toward a unique shape, offering a powerful criterion for identifying inviscid liquids\cite{day1998self, castrejon2012self}.
+This regime is often observed in low–viscosity fluids such as water or ethanol, when surrounded by a negligible ambient environment\cite{keller1983surface,chen2002computational}.
+Previous studies have attempted to infer material properties from pinch-off dynamics by fitting the similarity law $R_{\min} \sim A (t_b - t)^{2/3}$, using a theoretical prefactor $A\approx 0.717$.
+However, further experiments have demonstrated that this approach can lead to significant errors in the inferred surface tension as experimental observations often occur outside the self similarity universal regime \cite{hauner2017dynamic}.
+Subsequent work showed that the prefactor exhibits a slow temporal drift and depends on system parameters in this pre-asymptotic regime \cite{deblais2018viscous}.
+We also note that convergence to the self-similar regime near the capillary singularity is slow and involves multiple transient regimes \cite{deblais2018viscous,Corpart_Herrada_Deblais_Bonn_2025}, and rarely achieved in experiments.
+As noted by \cite{paulsen2012inexorable}, different regions may exhibit distinct force balances, so the route to break-up is parameter-dependent and the morphology reflects this history.
+Our approach takes advantage of the time history of the dynamics, which remains imprinted in the interface topology up to pinch-off.
+In summary, asymptotic similarity eliminates independent parameter information in the strict infinite-time limit, and only around the pinch off region.
+Real finite-time experiments retain sufficient discriminatory structure to allow the separate inference of $\sigma$ and $\mu$.
+Our approach makes use on the interface morphology rather than predicted prefactors.